tonygustafsson/aspicio/README.md

 Change the constants in ./client/src/constants/token.js.
 To be able to view the client you'll need to add a localStorage item named AspicioToken with this token in it.
 Leave the token empty to allow all.

+## Socket events

+-   **NewData**: Sent from server when new data is available.
+Will only send when the current data is different from before.
+-   **ToggleServiceState**: Sent from client when wanting to change a service to active/paused.
+-   **ToggleServiceStateSuccess**: Sent from server when a service is changed to active/paused.

 ## Configuration